Getting Started

 slowly relax latency restrictions over time to find more players,

-let players provide their map preferences and choose a map suitable for everyone,
+let players provide their map preferences to find a map suitable for everyone,

 let players choose a particular game difficulty to suit everybody’s skill level,

-restrict player level difference to align players with a similar degree of game progression,
+restrict player level difference to require similar degree of game progression,

 relax latency restrictions over time to find more players,

-With team count 1 and team size 50, require 50 players per game (all players are on the same team).
+With team count 1 (free for all) and maximum team size of 50, require up to 50 players per match.

-let players provide their game mode preferences and choose a mode suitable for everyone,
+let players provide their game mode preferences and find a mode suitable for everyone,

-slowly decrease team size to require less players and start the game sooner,
+slowly decrease minimum team size to require less players and start the game sooner,

 to check on matchmaking service status,